Sachin-Analyst/Sales-Analytics/README.md

 ## Installation

-To explore or modify this Excel project:
+To explore or modify this Project:

 1. *Clone the repository:*
    ```bash